8n8/apia/README.md

 ## Installation

+The installation has been tested in Ubuntu 16.04 and Fedora 26.

 If you are used to using Git and the Haskell Tool Stack then you can just clone the repo, then do stack setup, stack build and stack install etc.

 If not: You should have git and wget installed.
 Then run this command to download and run the installation script: